0x20F/ix/README.md

 > When you run the script, it'll assume everything you want to parse is in `~/dots`, which is probably wrong so you'll want to overwrite that.
 You can do that with the `-d` flag and specifying a new path.

-`ix` will recursively read through the given directory and fine any files that contain the `ix` declaration (which looks like this `#: ix-config`).
+`ix` will recursively read through the given directory and find any files that contain the `ix` declaration (which looks like this `#: ix-config`).
 Basically a comment followed by a colon.
-This `//:` works too, and this `/*`, even this `--:`.
+This `//:` works too, and this `/*:`, even this `--:`.
 If it doesn't work, then it can be added.
 > Note that the definition needs to be within the **first 20 lines** of the file otherwise `ix` will ignore that file.

 The lines after the definition can contain more information about how `ix` should handle this specific file.
 These are the simple addons I mentioned earlier.
 For example: